 Herbal teas or infusions: In all of Europe, West Africa and many other places one can buy special herbal teas packaged and ready to be used to make an infusion exactly in the same manner as an ordinary tea bag: rose hips, camomile, vervain, mint, and so on; one of the best is rose hips.
 These teas are refreshing and soothing, will not keep one awake at night and provide a hot beverage to which, if one desires, one can add honey or sugar for sweetening; one bag is sufficient for two cups.
-Another herb that has remarkable qualities is citronella, called fever tea in many countries of Africa and also used throughout the West Indies; in fact I imagine it is probably a universal herb; in Africa one often finds it growing in villages around the huts of the people; it grows about 50 centimetres high and looks like a tall, coarse variety of wild grass, but when one crushes it between one’s fingers it smells strongly of lemon.
+Another herb that has remarkable qualities is citronella, called fever tea in many countries of Africa and also used throughout the West Indies; in fact I imagine it is probably a universal herb; in Africa one often finds it growing in villages around the huts of the people; it grows about 0.5 metres high and looks like a tall, coarse variety of wild grass, but when one crushes it between ones fingers it smells strongly of lemon.
 It is this herb that in my childhood was used to produce an oil called citronella which we rubbed on as a strong mosquito repellent.
 In addition to making a delicious infusion to drink as tea, in both Africa and the West Indies it is used to reduce the temperature of

 people who are suffering from fever.
 There is no doubt that it has this effect because we discovered that some nights, when we drank a cup or two before going to bed in order to refresh ourselves, we actually felt chilly although the weather was very hot.
 The way to make it is to boil about five or so long blades of the grass in water for a few minutes until the flavour and colour come out; it can be drunk with or without sugar, as desired.
-Another way of using citronella which is very delicious is to brew ordinary tea in the water the citronella was boiled in; in other words, one makes a tea composed of ordinary tea leaves with the citronella tea poured over it to brew it.
-They say that citronella planted around one’s house in clumps helps keep mosquitoes away.
-It grows very easily and one can take a root from a plant and start one’s own patch of it at home.
+Another way of using citronella that is very delicious is to brew ordinary tea in the water the citronella was boiled in; in other words, one makes a tea composed of ordinary tea leaves with the citronella tea poured over it to brew it.
+They say that citronella planted around ones house in clumps helps keep mosquitoes away.
+It grows very easily and one can take a root from a plant and start ones own patch of it at home.

 Tamarind: In Africa the Indians sell it, imported from India, but it is obtainable in many countries, including South American ones.
 It looks a sticky and horrible dark brown mess, like a mass of dates that have all got stuck together, but it produces a delicious, refreshing, very healthful drink.
 The method is to boil a handful or more in about four glasses of water, both to sterilize it and bring out the flavour, which is sour and tart.
 One has to learn the quantity one likes by experimenting; strain the juice through a cheese cloth or fine sieve and drink, either hot or iced, with any sweetening added that one desires.